jayparmar1301/jayparmar1301/README.md

 ### About Me
 I am Professional Python Developer from India, I completed post graduation from [Nirma University](https://nirmauni.ac.in/) in Computer Science.

-### Achievements
-- State level boxing runner up
-- Awarded with Rajyapal Puraskar in Scout and Guide

 ###  Technologies